rnikunen/code-samples/README.md

 myAdobe Projet

-Adobe-my-account.js - Javascript that handles all aspects of the "myInformation" section of Adobe.com.
+https://github.com/rnikunen/code-samples/blob/master/adobe-my-account.js - Javascript that handles all aspects of the "myInformation" section of Adobe.com.
 I worked on a two man team that deveoped this code.

 PHP Example

-pull-instagram.php - Pulls Instagram feeds by tags with option of limiting results to single user and stores the results in a JSON File.
+https://github.com/rnikunen/code-samples/blob/master/pull-instagram.php - Pulls Instagram feeds by tags with option of limiting results to single user and stores the results in a JSON File.